Heritage commodification: Contested authenticity

 While the Maya people are not required to engage in the tourism industry, tourism often incorporates entire Maya towns and marketplaces.
 Although most of the people involved in the informal sector are aware of their subordinate economic roles in a larger global system, handicraft vendors continue to 'perform' for Western tourists in order to make their cultural commodities and 'goods' appear to be more 'authentic' and receive tourist capital.
 This disjunction between public performance and daily life is a perpetual reality for many Maya people living and working in Central America.

 Heritage tourism excursions tend to be associated with one ethnic group in a given locality.
 In this context, topic and place becomes the defining characteristic of a people to the exclusion of other perspectives.
 This creates a dynamic where tourists use the "questioning gaze", in which travelers' questions and skepticism penetrate the commercial presentation of the site, and undermine the producer's dominant narrative.
 If a tourist feels that a heritage site is producing a dubious interpretation of a cultural expression or experience, the site loses its "authenticity" and it becomes less marketable, and harder to commodify.
 Three sites in Kenya trace the commodification of particular aspects of the Maasai tribal culture, and how these sites are marketed with varying degrees of commodification and authenticity in order to satisfy tourist expectations.

 Mayers Ranch

 This site, built by a British family in the Great Rift Valley 30 miles away from Nairobi, commodified Maasai cultural expressions through historic reenactments of Maasai warriors in traditional song and dance, at a comfortably safe distance away from tourists.
 In these performances, Maasai culture is presented as ahistorical and static.
-There was a painstaking strive for satisfying the tourist "gaze" and provide a sense of authenticity, most notably through contrasts between civilized European and primitive African.
+There was a painstaking strife for satisfying the tourist "gaze" and providing a sense of authenticity, most notably through contrasts between civilized European and primitive African.
 This site was eventually closed by the Kenyan government because of the colonial nature of the presentation of Maasai culture was offensive to many Kenyans (because whites were producing images of blacks) and African-Americans.